Key Concepts

 Bridging

-The Box aggregates bridge routes from Layer Zero, Axelar, and Wormhole to fetch the fastest and cheapest routes between tokens and chains.
+The Box aggregates bridge routes from Layer Zero, Axelar, Wormhole, and Decent's bridge that is optimized for payments to fetch the fastest and cheapest routes between tokens and chains.

 Bridges connect two different blockchains and facilitate the exchange of assets and information (calldata) between them.